US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 The US job market in 2026 is brutal — 350+ applicants per role and 73% of companies use AI to screen.
 Here are 7 specific resume strategies that actually work for American job seekers.

-You spent three hours tailoring your resume.
-You hit “submit” on LinkedIn, Indeed, and ZipRecruiter.
+You spent three hours tailoring.
+Hit “submit” on LinkedIn, Indeed, ZipRecruiter.
 Then nothing.
-Not even a rejection email — just radio silence.
+Crickets.
+Not even the automated “we received your application” email.

 The US Job Market You’re Actually Facing (2026)